ibawt/ibawt.github.io/_posts/2013-10-12-batman-rails-starting-guide.md

   - batman-rails  the batman.js gem
   - devise        for easy user login code
-  - mysql2        to persist your data
-  - debugger      to step through your data
+  - debugger      to step through your code

 After you have saved the Gemfile, go into your terminal and type:
 {% highlight bash %}